West Point Aesthetic Center, Fontana, CA

 The procedure and downtime associated with micro-needling and laser therapy can vary depending on the specific treatment and individual factors:

-• Micro-Needling: The procedure typically begins with the application of a numbing cream to minimize discomfort.
-The skin is then treated with the micro-needling device, creating micro-injuries across the treatment area.
-Afterward, the skin may appear red and slightly swollen, similar to a mild sunburn, for a day or two.
-Most individuals can resume their normal activities within a few days.
+The procedure typically begins with the application of a numbing cream to minimize discomfort.
+The skin is then treated with a microneedling device, either manually operated or motorized, creating micro-injuries across the treatment area.

 Choosing the Right Option

-When deciding between micro-needling and laser therapy for skin rejuvenation, several factors should be taken into consideration:
+When deciding between micro-needling and laser therapy for skin rejuvenation treatments, several factors should be taken into consideration:

-Micro-needling and laser therapy are both highly effective options for skin rejuvenation, offering noticeable improvements in skin texture, tone, and overall appearance.
+Microneedling and laser therapy are both highly effective skin rejuvenation treatments, offering noticeable improvements in skin texture, tone, and overall appearance.
+The decision between the two depends on your concerns, skin type, tolerance for downtime, and budget.

 Contact Us